ebarylko/cmpt-476/assignment-6/assignment-6.md

 ### Part 3
 Using $c = 1.5, \epsilon = 10^{-17}$ in the formula depth = $log_{2}^{1.5} (\frac{1}{\epsilon})$, I obtain
 depth = $log^{1.5}_{2} (\frac{1}{10^{-17}}) \approx 425$ for a single qubit unitary.
 Considering we
-have two usages of the rotation gate, we have in total a depth of 850 gates for the circuit.
+have two usages of the rotation gate with an additional depth of seven from other gates being used, we have in total a depth of 857 for the circuit.

 ### Part 4